Sun Pharma stocks plunge on revelation of whistleblower's complaint

 "It is evident from the fact that shareholders value has been drastically eroded within a short span of time due to unsubstantiated complaint/allegation against the company and mala fide campaign launched by certain media houses," it added.

+In its letter, Sun Pharma asked the market regulator to thoroughly examine the issue, as well as the role of some media houses and stakeholders in the matter.

-The whistleblower's complaint regarding transactions that took place between 2014-2017 and were worth over Rs 5,800 crore, alleges that Indian drugs manufacturer Aditya Medisales Ltd had transactions with Suraksha Realty, controlled by Sun Pharma's co-promoter, Sudhir Valia.
+The whistleblower's complaint, on transactions worth over Rs 5,800 crore between 2014-2017, alleges that Indian drugs manufacturer Aditya Medisales Ltd had transactions with Suraksha Realty, controlled by Sun Pharma's co-promoter, Sudhir Valia.

+Commenting on the plunge in Sun Pharma stocks, Deepak Jasani of HDFC Securities told IANS that the complaint had raised fresh concerns over corporate governance at the company.

+"Investors were at a loss as to what the complaint is all about or what will the impact of that on the company's operations or its stock price.
+While some traders took this as a bottomfishing opportunity, other stayed away till the dust settles," he said.

 --IANS